PowerfulBytes/DrunkLofiBot/README.md

-# DrunkLofiBot
+# Drunk Lofi Discord Music Bot

-"DrunkLofiBot.py is a Discord bot script that plays lo-fi music in a Discord server.
-The bot uses the discord.py library to interact with Discord's API and the yt_dlp library to download and play audio from YouTube.
+This is a simple Discord bot that can play music from YouTube in a voice channel.
+It uses the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library to download and stream audio from YouTube videos.
+It also reads a list of songs from a text file and allows the user to choose one of them.

-The bot maintains a dictionary of song titles and URLs, which it updates by running a separate script, YTScraper.py.
-The bot reads the updated song data from an output.txt file and stores it in the dictionary for easy access.

-The bot includes a custom audio player class, YTDLSource, which uses discord.py's PCM volume transformer to control the volume of the played audio.
-The class includes a method to download and play audio from a YouTube URL.

-The bot supports commands to play and stop songs.
-The 'play' command includes an autocomplete feature that suggests song titles based on the user's input.
-The bot can connect to a voice channel that the user is in and play a song from the dictionary.
-If the bot is already connected to a voice channel, it disconnects before connecting to a new one.
+## Requirements

+To run this bot, you will need:

+- Python 3.8 or higher
+- discord.py 1.7.3 or higher
+- yt-dlp 2021.10.22 or higher
+- A Discord bot token
+- A text file named output.txt with song titles and URLs in the format: `title: url`

+## Usage

+To use this bot, follow these steps:

+- Install the required libraries using `pip install -r requirements.txt`
+- Create a file named `DISCORD_TOKEN.env` and write your bot token in it as `DISCORD_TOKEN=your_token`
+- Invite the bot to your server using the OAuth2 URL generator
+- Run the bot using `DrunkLofiBot.py`
+- In a voice channel, type `/play` to see the list of songs available
+- Enjoy the music!

+## Commands

+The bot has the following commands:

+- `/play`: Shows the list of songs available and prompts the user to choose one
-The bot also includes a 'stop' command that stops the current song and disconnects the bot from the voice channel.
+- `/stop`: Stops the current song and disconnects the bot from the voice channel

-The bot uses a command prefix and has all intents enabled.
-It syncs its commands with Discord when it establishes a connection.
-The bot is started using a bot token."
+## License

+This project is licensed under a Custom License.
+See the LICENSE file for details.